ehsan18t/unilink-docs/docs/user-manual/faculty/forum.md

 To create a new category for discussions, follow these steps:

-1. Log in to the administrative dashboard using your credentials.
+1. Log in to the faculty account using your credentials.
 2. Forum posts, category and forum list will be shown on the home page.
 3. Look for the option to "Create New Category" and select it.